zestia/ember-async-tooltips/README.md

 Optional.
 When an element is hovered over, `@onLoad` will be fired.
 You can respond to this action by returning a promise.
 The result of that promise is available on the API.
 This is a good way preload any data required for the tooltip to display.

-In the following example, there is a show delay of 300ms before a tooltip will appear.
-But, _during that time_ it is loading some data.
-If the load duration exceeds the show delay, the difference will be subtracted from the show delay.
+In the following example, there is a show delay of `300`ms before a tooltip will appear.
+But, _during that time_ it is loading some data which takes `50`ms. The actual show delay is reduced to `250`ms, so that the total delay remains at `300`ms.

 <details>
   <summary>Example</summary>